ramblingadam/networky-public/README.md

 Networky is a thank-you gift to the incredible community of software engineers at 100Devs, and is completely free.

-In addition, Networky will never sell or share user data with anybody, ever.
+In addition, Networky will never sell or share your contact data with anybody, ever.

 That said, building Networky takes a lot of my time, and keeping it online costs money.
 Your donation, no matter how small, will help me keep it online and continue developing new features.
 Thank you and I hope you enjoy networking with Networky!